Documentation

 |

-Package backend exposes the public constructors for every Backend implementation in a single, ergonomic surface.
+Package backends defines the Backend interface — the abstraction lake-orm uses to put bytes somewhere — and exposes the public constructors for every concrete backend in a single, ergonomic surface.

 |